spiff-radio/react-playlister/README.md

 filterPlayableTrack={handleFilterPlayableTrack}
 ```

-3/ Block skipping using the *filterSkipUnsourcedTrack* method.
+2/ Block track being skipped using the *filterSkipUnplayableTrack* method.
 You'll then need your own mechanism to update the ReactPlaylister urls prop.

 ```js
 const handleFilterSkipUnsourcedTrack = (skip,track) => {